The Future of Incident Response: Strategic Insights Every CIO Needs

 Proactive Cybersecurity Strategies

-• Conduct regular risk assessments to identify vulnerabilities.
+• Conduct regular risk assessments to uncover and address potential vulnerabilities.

 • Implement strict access controls and encryption for sensitive data.